mr-r0ot/HTML_rat/README.md

    const BOT_TOKEN = 'YOUR TELEGRAM BOT TOKEN';
    ```

-   Replace `'YOUR TELEGRAM BOT TOKEN'` with your botâ€™s token.
+   Replace `'YOUR TELEGRAM BOT TOKEN'` with your bot’s token.

 3. Find your Telegram user ID: